 The Justice Department sent civil investigative demands, which are similar to subpoenas, to DirecTV and Dish, the two largest U.S. satellite-TV providers, said the people, who asked not to be named because they lacked authority to talk publicly about the situation.

 The government is seeking information about so-called most- favored-nation provisions, which give pay-TV companies favorable pricing and terms, two of the people said.
 Regulators are concerned that the conditions are preventing smaller startups and Internet-video distributors from obtaining programming rights, according to the people.

 Information about the satellite providers’ terms will help the Justice Department learn more about the contracting practices of the industry, another person familiar with the situation said.
-The department also is investigating whether Comcast (CMCSA) Corp. and other cable companies are limiting competition from Internet-video providers -- a probe that was first reported by the Wall Street Journal earlier this month.
+The department also is investigating whether Comcast (CMCSA:US) Corp. and other cable companies are limiting competition from Internet-video providers -- a probe that was first reported by the Wall Street Journal earlier this month.

 Darris Gringeri, a spokesman at El Segundo, California- based DirecTV, declined to comment, as did Aaron Johnson at Englewood, Colorado-based Dish and Comcast’s Jennifer Khoury.
 Gina Talamona, a Justice Department spokeswoman, also declined to comment.